isaacazuelos/dotfiles/README.md

 My configuration files.

 Most of these are pretty straight-forward, where the files just need to be symlinked into position.

 Things are a bit more complicated for nixos, and the solution isn't very elegant at the moment.
 For now I just clone the repo and copy the files in place to install, and then clone as the user and symlink after.

-Once the system is installed and everything is linked into place, I can install the packages defined in nixpkgs per machine.
+Once the system is installed and everything is linked into place, I can install the packages defined in nixpkgs per machine with `nix-env`.

 # Machines

-- David is the name of my desktop.
+- David-8 is the name of my desktop.
 - Very is a VPS.

-# Misc notes

-I don't use emacs much these days, so the config may not be maintained.
-I mostly keep it around in case I decide to go back one day.